-A Data Scientist is responsible for collecting, analyzing, and interpreting huge volumes of data and producing actionable insights that help drive business decisions.
-These professionals utilize their expertise in advanced analytics technologies, including Machine Learning and Predictive Modeling, to perform their day-to-day tasks.
+A data scientist collects, analyzes, and interprets vast volumes of data and produces actionable insights to help drive business decisions.
+These professionals use their expertise in advanced analytics technologies, including machine learning and predictive modeling, to perform their day-to-day tasks.

 Aspiring candidates in this role must have a good background in statistics and programming, particularly in Python.
 In addition, knowledge of R and SQL work to their advantage.

-A data scientist in the US can earn an average salary of $113K/year.
+- A data scientist in the U.S. can earn an average salary of $117K/year

-The average data scientist salary in the UK is £ 50,434/year.
+- The average data scientist salary in the UK is £ 52,052/year

 3. NLP Scientist

 NLP stands for Natural Language Processing and is a field that gives machines the ability to understand human language.
 Applications such as voice recognition, speech to text, and many others that we use every day have machine learning at its core.